albert-softie/LQRipper/README.md

 - graphical error messages
 - make opening the output directory optional
 - windows version maybe
-- probably a bunch of other things
+- probably a bunch of other things i'm forgetting